MinnPost/minnpost-wordpress/wp-content/plugins/co-authors-plus/README.md

 ﻿# Co-Authors Plus

 * Contributors: batmoo, danielbachhuber, automattic
-* Tags: authors, users, multiple authors, coauthors, multi-author, publishing
+* Tags: authors, users, multiple authors, co-authors, multi-author, publishing
-* Tested up to: 5.0
+* Tested up to: 5.1.1
 * Requires at least: 4.1
-* Stable tag: 3.3.1
+* Stable tag: 3.4

 Assign multiple bylines to posts, pages, and custom post types via a search-as-you-type input box

 ## Description

 Assign multiple bylines to posts, pages, and custom post types via a search-as-you-type input box.
 Co-authored posts appear on a co-author's archive page and in their feed.
-Co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is core behavior).
+Co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is core behaviour).

 Add writers as bylines without creating WordPress user accounts.
 Simply [create a guest author profile](http://vip.wordpress.com/documentation/add-guest-bylines-to-your-content-with-co-authors-plus/) for the writer and assign the byline as you normally would.

 On the frontend, use the [Co-Authors Plus template tags](http://vip.wordpress.com/documentation/incorporate-co-authors-plus-template-tags-into-your-theme/) to list co-authors anywhere you'd normally list the author.

-This plugin is an almost complete rewrite of the Co-Authors plugin originally developed at [Shepherd Interactive](http://www.shepherd-interactive.com/) (2007).
-The original plugin was inspired by the 'Multiple Authors' plugin by Mark Jaquith (2005).
+This plugin is an almost complete rewrite of the [Co-Authors](https://wordpress.org/plugins/co-authors/) plugin originally developed by Weston Ruter (2007).
+The original plugin was inspired by the '[Multiple Authors](https://txfx.net/2005/08/16/new-plugin-multiple-authors/)' plugin by Mark Jaquith (2005).

 ## Frequently Asked Questions